 When you undertake a life-changing journey such as paying off your debt, you need all the help that you can get.
 Let your friends and family know about the struggle and make conscious decisions regarding your spending on gifts, holidays, clothes or eating out.
 Reassure them that the new you is just handling adulthood better, not avoiding them.

 Settlement or consolidation?

-Getting rid of a considerable amount of debt can be tackled in different ways, either consolidation or debt settlement.
-For student loan debt, there are a number of companies that can help refinance a high interest student loan, which can greatly reduce the financial burden it may pose.
+Getting rid of a considerable amount of debt can be tackled in different ways, either consolidation or debt settlement or better use this debt payoff strategy.
+For student loan debt, there are a number of companies that can help refinance a high-interest student loan, which can greatly reduce the financial burden it may pose.